tobifinn/torch-assimilate/docs/source/index.rst

 This package is constructed for efficient and parallelized data assimilation in python.
 The central entity of this package are the data assimilation methods optimized in PyTorch :cite:`paszke_automatic_2017`.
+Furthermore, some algorithms are parallelized with dask :cite:`dask_development_team_dask_2016` and allow a distributed computing with many cores.
 For data in-  and output xarray :cite:`hoyer_xarray_2017` is used.
-Originally. this package can be used for offline data assimilation.
+Originally, this package can be used for offline data assimilation.

 In the future, different data assimilation methods, like ensemble Kalman filters, particle filters, variational data assimilation and neural assimilation will be added.

-This package is developed for a PhD-thesis about nonlinear methods in data assimilation at the "Universität Hamburg".
+This package is developed for a PhD-thesis about nonlinear methods in coupled data assimilation at the "Universität Hamburg", "Universität Bonn" and the Max Planck Institute for Meteorology.

 Documentation
 -------------